OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 OrisTrack is a research project in the early development phase,

-current clinical tools allow.
-The project is grounded in
+The project is grounded in performing-arts medicine,

 Each player’s data are interpreted relative to their own